Islam Grčki

-Islam Grčki is a village within the town of Benkovac, in the Zadar County, Croatia.
+Islam Grčki is a village in the municipality of Benkovac, in the Zadar County, Croatia.

 Geography

 Islam Grčki is located in the Ravni Kotari area, 23 km away from Benkovac and 20 km away from Zadar.
 The village is also only 3 km away from the Adriatic Sea but it does not play a major role in the villages economy.

 Name

-The original name of the village was Saddislam, meaning "The wall of Islam" in Turkish which marked the final frontier of the Ottoman Empire.
+The original name of the village was Saddislam, meaning "The wall of Islam" in Ottoman Turkish which marked the final frontier of the Ottoman Empire.

 In the 18th century, when the village split in two, the name changed to Islam Grčki.
 While Islam stayed from the original name, the adjective Grčki (meaning "Greek") stands for the religion of the villagers - Orthodoxy.
 The other part of the split up village, Islam Latinski, got its name from the religious belief of its settlers - Catholicism.